David McGuire, MEH, Director Shark Stewards, Founder Shark Stewards

 He has received numerous awards for his work including an award for Journalism with KQED for the investigative story Sea Horse Sleuth, the 2011 Hero of Marin Environmental Stewardship Award, and an Emmy award for his work on the documentary Reefs to Rainforests.
 David has been recognized by Congressman Jared Huffman for his work, and was awarded the Hero of Marine Award for catalysing shark fin trade bans in North America.
 He has also been recognized as a Hero of the Environment by the Town of Pacifica for his educational and ocean conservation work reaching youth.

-An ocean adventurer and athlete, David has competed in numerous endurance events such as the Trans Pacific Yacht Race, Hawaii Ironman and is an open water marathon swimmer, swimming for sharks.
-Current projects include an adventure film on diving with sharks in Hawaii and a book on sharks and rays of California.
+An ocean adventurer and athlete, David has competed in numerous endurance events including 7 Trans Pacific Yacht Races, Hawaii Ironman, and he is an open water marathon swimmer, swimming for sharks.
+Current projects include an adventure film on conservation and diving with Hawaiian sharks and a book on sharks, rays and Sanctuaries of California.